Theorizing Society & Politics

 - To demonstrate how social context influences social and political thinking.

 This module explores the origins, nature and significance of social and political theories and concepts developed in the 20th century.
-It examines the strengths and weaknesses of such approaches as Critical Theory (such as Adorno, Horkheimer, Marcuse or others), post-structuralism (such as Foucault, Bauman or others), and feminist standpoint and 'intersectionality' theory.
-It considers a range of theories which seek to address knowledge, power and subordination in terms of gender divisions and differences of class, race or sexuality.
+It examines the strengths and weaknesses of such approaches as Critical Theory (such as Adorno, Horkheimer, Marcuse), post-structuralism (such as Foucault, Bauman, Lyotard), and feminist 'standpoint' and 'intersectionality' theory.
+It considers a range of theories which seek to address knowledge, power and subordination in terms of gender divisions and differences of class, race and/or sexuality.
 The module seeks to ask questions about the relationship between social and political theory, social action, movements, modernity, capitalism, social change, research and everyday life.
 The module aims to encourage students to reflect on their own position as participants in social and political interaction.

 To pass the module students must have achieved the expected outcomes at a basic level.
 They will be able to identify the main contributors to contemporary sociological theory and offer a basic description of their theories in context.
 They will show an adequate awareness of recent trends and the main similarities and contrasts between them.
 They will show some understanding of how theories may be applied to selected contemporary social issues.